dangazineu/agentza/experimental/reference/SPEC.md

 ### Reference Implementation in Java

 The following reference implementation in Java should serve as the canonical guide.
-Implementations in other languages must match its behavior and structure as closely as possible, and any differences must be clearly noted in the code comments.
+Implementations in other languages must match its behavior and structure as closely as possible.
+Any differences must be clearly noted in the code comments.

 #### File: io.agentza.microledger.model.Block